lanhoang82/8-Week-SQL-Challenge/README.md

 - Case Study #7 - Balanced Tree Clothing Co.
 - Case Study #8 - Fresh Segments

-More information can be found here: https://8weeksqlchallenge.com/
+More information can be found in the following link: https://8weeksqlchallenge.com/